 The first settlement was born in the 11th century but we know that its Gothic church was built in 1260 by the Franciscan monks.
 (The Dominicans’ church had been destroyed by the Mongols in 1241.)
-For the better defense, the castle is protected at the church with a double wall.
+For better defense, the castle is protected by the church with a double wall.
 As for the town, it was first mentioned in writing only in 1323 as Novum Forum Siculorum.
 It was an agricultural town in the 15th century.
-The bell-tower was built around 1440, later loopholes were cut in its wall.
+The bell tower was built around 1440, later loopholes were cut in its wall.

 The first judicial privilege was given to the town by King Matthias Corvinus in 1470 and a market right in 1482.
-Marosvásárhely (it literally means “Maros-market-place”) had been the host of 39 Diets since 1439.
+Marosvásárhely (it means “Maros-market-place”) had been the host of 39 Diets since 1439.
 Voivode Báthory István reinforced its castle in 1492 with towers because he wanted to keep a strong garrison there against the restless Székely people who were always ready to rebel when their ancient rights and liberties were threatened by the Hungarian king or by the Transylvanian princes.
-They were well-armed border guards, for example they defeated the army of General Tomori Pál next to the city in 1506.
-(Note, that out of educational reasons I am intentionally using the Eastern name order for Hungarians where the family names come first.)
+They were well-armed border guards, for example, they defeated the army of General Tomori Pál next to the city in 1506.
+(Note, that for educational reasons I am intentionally using the Oriental name order for Hungarians where family names come first.)

 You can read more about the Hungarian Székelys (also: Szeklers) here: